 Historical average annual returns are geometric means.
+Performance is specific to directly-held real estate in the Canada Life participating account.

-The purpose of this chart is to highlight the strong performance of the Canada Life participating account Canadian real estate portfolio relative to the MSCI Canadian Property Index benchmark and should not be used to extrapolate the direct impact on the dividend scale or dividend scale interest rate.
+The purpose of this chart is to highlight the strong performance of Canada Life participating account Canadian real estate portfolio relative to the MSCI Canadian Property Index benchmark and should not be used to extrapolate the direct impact on the dividend scale or dividend scale interest rate.

-MSCI Canadian Property Index © MSCI Inc. and its licensors 2021.
+MSCI Canadian Property Index® MSCI Inc. and its licensors 2022.
 All rights reserved.
 Used with permission granted by Investment Property Databank Ltd., an MSCI-branded company.
-Neither MSCI nor IPD accepts or has liability to any person for any losses, damages, costs or expenses suffered as a result of any reliance placed upon the index.
+Neither MSCI nor IPD accepts or has liability to any person for any losses, damages, costs or expenses suffered as a result of any reliance place upon this index.

 Regarding the U.S., EverWest brings a deep understanding of the American real estate markets and enhances portfolio diversification through high-quality investment opportunities in more industries and geographic exposures.